tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 using mocks or stubs for its dependencies.

 In some cases, a layer is nothing more than translation or adapter layer which maps methods to some other protocol call to the layer below.
-An example of this is an Akka client layer that maps methods to Akka ask or tell calls to some Actor below it.
+An example of this is an Pekko client layer that maps methods to Pekko ask or tell calls to some Actor below it.
 In these case, all that is needed is to demonstrate is that each method maps to the appropriate request or method of the layer below.
 This is done by mocking the method call of the dependency and verifying the appropriate method is called when the client method is called.